 – How to Articulate the Value of Integration, MuleSoft, 2019

 Common tactics we implement for Private Equity clients to support their data offense strategies include integration to market data providers like CapIQ, Preqin, Pitchbook, FactSet, and Reonomy; integration to fund reporting or asset management systems like FIS or Yardi; and integration to data lakes and master data management systems that provide for future expansion to core and niche data sources.

-Many of our Private Equity firms are also leading the charge to adopt next generation reporting & analytics tools.
+Many of our Private Equity firms are also leading the charge to adopt next generation reporting and analytics tools.
 Salesforce’s predictive Einstein Analytics suite, alongside their $15.7 billion acquisition of Tableau in 2019, opens new opportunities for evolving analytics.
 And new natural language processing capabilities through Salesforce Einstein Voice Assistant and analytics providers like Salesforce Ventures-backed Quarrio provide conversational analytics that quickly tap into big data to rapidly innovate reporting.

 In the last several years, the market data landscape has dramatically expanded.
 Our goal is to help clients understand the landscape and educate about what options exist, navigate the build-vs-buy equation, and ultimately develop organizational proficiency in the data mining long game.
 It is our belief that there may be an immediate pull-back to strengthen defensive data strategies due to the impact of COVID-19, but the firms that can shift fastest to address their offensive data strategy will find competitive advantage.

-Are you ready to build out a new data roadmaps and design action plans for moving forward?
+Are you ready to build out new data roadmaps and design action plans for moving forward?
 Silverline can help.
-Get the full report to learn more about growing 2020 Private Equity trends.
+Get the full report to learn more about Private Equity trends for the future.